![]() Grandmaster Tony Scaccia |

 |

-| Master Michael Rossi started taking lessons with Grandmaster Scaccia at his Costa Mesa studio in 1982.
-Master Rossi attained his black belt in 1986, and some years later, the rank of Sifu, as certified by Grandmaster Scaccia and Grandmaster Chang Li, Chin C. Li's cousin.
+Master Michael Rossi started taking lessons with Grandmaster Scaccia at his Costa Mesa studio in 1982.
+Master Rossi attained his black belt in 1986 and, some years later, the rank of Sifu, as certified by Grandmaster Scaccia and Grandmaster Chang Li, Chin C. Li's cousin.
 Master Rossi started the Shaolin Chuan Center (initally "Michael's Institute of Choreographic Arts") in 1992.
 The school, based in Santa Monica, California, has been open to the public ever since. |

 ![]() Master Michael Rossi |